maketext/many-table/README.md

 # many-table
-Sheet solution for small businesses.

 This is an introduction to the many-table under development.

-Help for this source code will be congratulated.

 Please participate in modifying source code and development a lot.

 And can use with Commercial Use.
 Many Stallings Company will do.